Bid on Branded Keywords

 Distinguish Among Duplicate Businesses Names

 Search engines do their best to consider the context of the search and deliver the right business, but if someone is searching with location privacy or browsing in incognito mode, it may be impossible to get that context.
-If there is a larger more established player with your businesses name, it’s possible they can outrank you in your own city.
+If there is a larger more established player with your businesses name, it’s possible they can outrank you.

-When you bid on branded keywords and have proper location settings for your campaign, you can avoid this conflict by bidding for the top spot in your geographic service area.
+When you bid on branded keywords and have proper location settings for your campaign, you can avoid this conflict by bidding for the top spot.

 Control SERP Messaging